Deployment Guide

 CI & Prefect deployer

-These diagrams are generated from code using generate_architecture_diagram.py.
-See ARCHITECTURE.md for generation instructions.
+These diagrams are generated from code using data/platform/generate_architecture_diagram.py.
+See Pipelines Architecture for generation instructions.

 Day-to-day deployment